czyys/dustforceguide/README.md

 There are only two kinds of ground jumps - low jump (also referred to as short hop) and high jump.
 If you hold the ‘jump’ key for the entire duration of jump squat animation (which in a usual scenario lasts 8 frames) you’re going to do a high jump.
 Holding 'jump' any shorter will result in a low jump.

-Air jump starts the moment you press 'jump', there's no squat animation.
+Air jump starts the moment you press 'jump', there's no startup animation.

 Holding 'jump' key after the jump starts (in case of ground jumps - after you leave the ground) doesn't affect its height in any way.